YaoLab-Bioinfo/LIRBase/Tutorial.md

 ## **6. Annotate and quantify the expression level of LIRs using sRNA sequencing data**

 >&emsp;&emsp;When transcribed, long inverted repeat can form long hairpin RNA genes (hpRNAs), which are much longer than typical animal or plant pre-miRNAs.
-Okamura et al. (2008) reported the biogenesis of 21–22-nucleotide small interfering RNAs (siRNAs) from long hpRNAs in _Drosophila_ for the first time.
-This siRNA biogenesis pathway was soon reported in _Arabidopsis_ (Dunoyer et al. 2010).
+Henderson et al. (2006) reported the biogenesis of small interfering RNAs (siRNAs) from long inverted repeat in _Arabidopsis thaliana_ for the first time.
+This siRNA biogenesis pathway was soon reported and verified in other animals and plants.

 >&emsp;&emsp;To facilitate the annotation of small RNAs derived from LIRs archived in LIRBase, we implemented a functionality in LIRBase allowing alignment of user-uploaded small RNA sequencing data to all the identified LIRs of a genome (Figure 14).
 The input data should be read count of small RNAs rather than the raw small sequencing data as shown in Figure 14.
 The input small RNA read count data can be pasted in a text area provided or be uploaded from a local text file.